kaspermunch/kaspermunch.github.io/index.md

 <section class="spotlight">
 <div class="image"><img src="images/lemur.png" /></div><div class="content">
 <h2>Research</h2>
-Our goal is to understand how mutation, selection and recombination together shape genetic variation, the evolution of genomes and the formation of new species. <a href="research.html">Read more here.</a>.
+Our goal is to understand how mutation, selection and recombination together shape genetic variation, the evolution of genomes and the formation of new species.
+Most of our research is on humans and primates. <a href="research.html">Read more here.</a>
 </div>
 </section>
 <section class="spotlight">
 <div class="image"><img src="images/research.png" /></div><div class="content">
 <h2>Software</h2>
-New computational approaches are distributed as scientific software and libraries. <a href="software.html">Read more here.</a>.
+New computational approaches are distributed as scientific software and libraries. <a href="software.html">Read more here.</a>
 </div>
 </section>
 <section class="spotlight">
 <div class="image"><img src="images/public.jpg" /></div><div class="content">
 <h2>Popular Science</h2>
-Whenever we publish new findings, we strive to explain our results to the public. <a href="popular_science.html">Read more here.</a>.
+Whenever we publish new findings, we strive to explain our results to the public. <a href="popular_science.html">Read more here.</a>
 </div>
 </section>
 </section>